Resources for:

 Policymaking in Education

-• Education policy choices and resource allocations involve both benefits and costs.
-Policy makers seek to maximize net benefits when considering policy options.
-Student and parent behaviors are also shaped (and can be predicted) by the benefits and costs they perceive to be associated with different courses of action.
-Freedom of choice among competing educational options (e.g., for preschool, K-12 and higher education) introduces a competitive element into educational markets.
+• Education policy choices involve both benefits and costs.
+Policy makers aim to provide the largest net benefits when deciding among policy options.
+Student and parent behaviors are also influenced by their perceptions of the benefits and costs of educational programs.
+This introduces competition to educational markets.

 Vertical Divider